Song of Co-Aklan

 Song of Co-Aklan is the sixth and final solo album by the Irish singer / songwriter Cathal Coughlan.
 It was recorded in London just before the COVID-19 pandemic and released to critical acclaim in 2021.
 The album was preceded by a limited edition cover of Van Morrisson's "Come Here My Love."

 The lyrics are written from the point of view of Coughlan's alter-ego Co Aklan.
 According to critic Neil Hodge the listener is drawn in "from the opening bars of the albums title track....into the world of Co Aklan [with] perfectly obtuse lyrics with a deeper meaning, alongside Coughlan’s welcoming dynamic vocal."

 The album was widely praised on release and is considered the peak of his solo career.

+Track listing

+All songs written and deranged by Cathal Coughlan.